Consensys/doc.tessera/docs/HowTo/Use/Monitoring.md

 Each Tessera server type (for example `P2P`, `Q2T`, `ADMIN`, `THIRDPARTY`, `ENCLAVE`) can be configured to store API metrics in an InfluxDB.
 These servers can be configured to store metrics to the same DB or separate ones.
 Not all servers need to be configured to store metrics.

-To configure a server to use an InfluxDB, add `influxConfig` to the server config.
+To configure a server to use an InfluxDB, add `influxConfig` to the server configuration.
 For example:

 ```json
 "serverConfigs": [